Kendall Taylor

-Edgar Kendall Taylor CBE, FRCM, Hon FRAM (27 July 1905 – 5 December 1999) was a British pianist, who had an international career as a solo concert pianist.
+Edgar Kendall Taylor CBE, FRCM, Hon.
+FRAM (27 July 1905 – 5 December 1999) was a British pianist, who had an international career as a solo concert pianist.
 In the United Kingdom, he was well known for his concerts, which were broadcast on the BBC.
 He was also known for his recitals and broadcasts to the troops during World War II through the Entertainments National Service Association.
 He also had a career as a teacher and pedagogue.

 Early life

 Kendall Taylor was born in Sheffield, England.
-He made his concert début at the age of 6 accompanying his father, Maurice Taylor, a well-known cellist.
+He made his concert début at the age of six accompanying his father, Maurice Taylor, a well-known cellist.
 His debut with a professional orchestra was at the age of 12 with a rendition of Mozart's D minor concerto, K.466.
-He was a pupil of Vera Dawson, who in turn was a pupil of Iwan Knorr, who studied with Johannes Brahms.
 In 1923, he won an open scholarship to the Royal College of Music (RCM).
-There he studied piano with Herbert Fryer (a pupil of Ferruccio Busoni), composition with Gustav Holst, and conducting with Adrian Boult and Malcolm Sargent.
+There he studied piano with Herbert Fryer (a pupil of Oscar Beringer and later Ferruccio Busoni), composition with Gustav Holst, and conducting with Adrian Boult and Malcolm Sargent.

 Professional career

 While a student at the RCM, he performed concertos with leading British orchestras which were broadcast on the BBC.

 In 1926, he made his first professional performance at a Promenade Concert conducted by Sir Henry Wood.
-This was the first of 26 appearances as a solo pianist at a Promenade concert—in two of which he was soloist for the 'Last Night of the Proms.'
-In 1927 he was the only British pianist chosen to play at the Esposition Internationale de Musique in Geneva, where he won the praise of Alfred Cortot, Arthur Rubinstein and Ernest Schelling.
-In 1929 he was appointed Professor of Piano at the RCM where he continued teaching there for a record 63 years until his retirement in 1993.
+This was the first of 26 appearances as a solo pianist at a Promenade concert—in two of which he was soloist for the Last Night of the Proms.
+In 1927, he was the only British pianist chosen to play at the Esposition Internationale de Musique in Geneva, where he won the praise of Alfred Cortot, Arthur Rubinstein and Ernest Schelling.
+In 1929, he was appointed Professor of Piano at the RCM where he continued teaching there for a record 63 years until his retirement in 1993.

-In 1938 he joined the Grinke piano trio with violinist Frederick Grinke and cellist Florence Hooton.
+In 1938, he joined the Grinke piano trio with violinist Frederick Grinke and cellist Florence Hooton.
 He also performed duos with both Grinke and Hooton.

 During World War II, he gave numerous broadcasts and recitals for troops with the Entertainments National Service Association.
 He travelled often, and frequently performed at multiple locations daily.

-After the war, he performed in frequent overseas tours in the United States, Canada, Australia, and Southern Africa where he performed with many of the world's leading orchestras, and often including works by 20th century composers.
+After the war, he performed in frequent overseas tours in the United States, Canada, Australia, and Southern Africa where he performed with many of the world's leading orchestras, and often including works by 20th-century composers.
 He performed in Britain and around Europe with conductors including: Klemperor, Barbirolli, Boult, Sargent and Colin Davis.
 He was Barbirolli's chosen concerto soloist at concerts in Vienna with the Vienna Philharmonic orchestra.
 He gave recitals in all of the countries he visited, and often premiered new work, including works by British composers.